-means an investment in an economic activity that contributes to an environmental objective, as measured, for example, by key resource efficiency indicators on the use of energy, renewable energy, raw materials, water and land, on the production of waste, and greenhouse gas emissions, or on its impact on biodiversity and the circular economy, or an investment in an economic activity that contributes to a social objective, in particular an investment that contributes to tackling inequality or that fosters social cohesion, social integration and labour relations, or an investment in human capital or economically or socially disadvantaged communities, provided that such investments do not significantly harm any of those objectives and that the investee companies follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance, as defined in the SFDR and as may be amended from time to time;
+- "Sub-Investment means a Sub-Investment Manager or Sub-Investment Managers appointed by the Investment Manager in accordance with the requirements of the Central Bank in respect of a Sub-Fund; - "Sustainability means the sustainability policy maintained by the Investment Manager in respect of ESG Integration; - "Sustainability Risk" means an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of a Sub-Fund's investment(s); - "Sustainable means an investment in an economic activity that contributes to an Investment" environmental objective, as measured, for example, by key resource efficiency indicators on the use of energy, renewable energy, raw materials, water and land, on the production of waste, and greenhouse gas emissions, or on its impact on biodiversity and the circular economy, or an investment in an economic activity that contributes to a social objective, in particular an investment that contributes to tackling inequality or that fosters social cohesion, social integration and labour relations, or an investment in human capital or economically or socially disadvantaged communities, provided that such investments do not significantly harm any of those objectives and that the investee companies follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance, as defined in the SFDR and as may be amended from time to time; - "Taxonomy means Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088, as may be amended); - "TCA" means the Taxes Consolidation Act 1997; - "UCITS" means an undertaking for collective investment in transferable securities within the meaning of the UCITS Regulations; - "UCITS Regulations" means the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (as amended) and all applicable Central Bank regulations made or conditions imposed or derogations granted thereunder, as may be amended from time to time; - "U.K." means the United Kingdom of Great Britain and Northern Ireland;

-"Taxonomy Regulation"

-means Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088, as may be amended):

-"TCA"

-means the Taxes Consolidation Act 1997:

-"UCITS"

-means an undertaking for collective investment in transferable securities within the meaning of the UCITS Regulations;

-"UCITS Regulations"

-means the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (as amended) and all applicable Central Bank regulations made or conditions imposed or derogations granted thereunder, as may be amended from time to time;

-"U.K."

-means the United Kingdom of Great Britain and Northern Ireland;

-"Unit" or "Units"

-means one undivided interest in the assets of a Sub-Fund which may be further divided into different Classes of Unit;
+"Unit" or "Units" means one undivided interest in the assets of a Sub-Fund which may be further divided into different Classes of Unit;

-"United Nations Sustainable Development Goals" or "SDGs" means a collection of 17 interlinked global goals designed to be a blueprint to achieve a better and more sustainable future for all.
-The SDGs were set in 2015 by the United Nations General Assembly and are intended to be achieved by the year 2030.
-They address global challenges including poverty, inequality, climate change, environmental degradation, peace and justice;

-"Unitholder"

-means a person or persons (other than a natural person), including the holder of an office for the time being, entered on the register maintained on behalf of the Fund with respect to a Sub-Fund as the holder for the time being of Units and includes persons so entered as joint holders of a Unit, such holder or holders being entitled to an undivided co-ownership interest as tenants in common with the other holders in the assets of a Sub-Fund and each a "Unitholder":
+- "United Nations Sustainable Development Goals" or "SDGs" "Unitholder" Nations General Assembly and are intended to be achieved by the year 2030.
+They address global challenges including poverty, inequality, climate change, environmental degradation, peace and justice; - means a person or persons (other than a natural person), including the holder of an office for the time being, entered on the register maintained on behalf of the Fund with respect to a Sub-Fund as the holder for the time being of Units and includes persons so entered as joint holders of a Unit, such holder or holders being entitled to an undivided co-ownership interest as tenants in common with the other holders in the assets of a Sub-Fund and each a "Unitholder";

-"U.S." or "United States"

-means the United States of America, its territories and possessions including the States and the District of Columbia;

-"U.S.\$" or "U.S. Dollars" means the lawful currency of the United States;
+- "U.S." or "United means the United States of America, its territories and possessions including the States and the District of Columbia; - "U.S.\$" or "U.S. means the lawful currency of the United States;